devphp-pmro/pdoConection/README.md

 <?php

-open the Config.php file in the source folder and enter the credentials for connecting to the database
+open the DB_CONF.php file and enter the credentials for connecting to the database

 //define the connection settings to the database connect
 //inset your credentials.